 - To see the rod bend, you'll need to go after a fish that's over 20 lbs

-OVERVIEW: This is a fast-action conventional rod that has no problem fishing out a large fighting fish.
+BUYING ADVICE: This is a fast-action conventional rod that has no problem fishing out a large fighting fish.
 The stainless steel reel hooks really contribute by smoothing the whole process.
 As a matter of fact, with a 9- or 10-ft sturdy rod like this, you’ll have a blast pulling out large predators – we sure did!

 FEATURES: The Daiwa Beefstick is simple yet impressive in build, especially since its body encompasses extremely tough carbon fiberglass blanks.
 The seat hoods and guides are made of stainless steel, which guarantees longevity and great stability and control while fishing.
 Taking all these into consideration, it’s no wonder that this rod sticks out from the plenty of options on the market.